raehik/symparsec/README.md

 Also type-level Haskell authors deserve fun libraries too!!

 ## Limitations
-The key limitation Symparsec grapples with is having __no binders on the type level.__ This means:
+Symparsec defines a lot of low-level parsers you would expect on the term level, even monadic (bind) and applicative (ap) parser combinators.
+The key limitation Symparsec grapples with is Haskell having _no type-level binders_.
+This means:

 * no `let`s, no `where`s
 * no `do` notation